 Customer Retention

-Customer retention refers to the ability of a company to prevent its customers from switching to a competitor by keeping them engaged and satisfied.
+Customer retention refers to the ability of a business to prevent its customers from switching to a competitor.
+The primary method for retaining customers is by keeping them engaged and satisfied.
 Retention can be quantified as a measure of how well a company is able to retain its customer base over time.
-Retention is considered to be the opposite of customer churn.

-A company must understand the needs and wants of their customers and strive to meet or exceed them.
-That’s a broad statement but can include providing excellent customer service, delivering innovative product features, or continuously improving the user experience.
+To drive retention rates, a company needs to clearly understand the needs and wants of their customers and strive to meet or exceed them.
+That’s a broad statement but can include providing excellent customer service, delivering innovative product features, and most importantly – continuously improving the user experience.

-Companies that are able to retain their customers can generate a stable and predictable revenue stream from repeat buyers, which can be more cost-effective than acquiring new customers.
+Companies that are able to retain their customers will generate a stable and predictable revenue stream from repeat buyers.
+A strong retention rate leads to a more cost-effective than acquiring new customers.
 An effective retention strategy can significantly reduce sales & marketing expenses and in effect, improve customer acquisition costs (CAC).

 Customer retention is most often measured by calculating Net Dollar Retention.